-If you have any questions, please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, and Oswego, NY.
+If you have any questions, please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, Oswego, and Cicero, NY .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about Blisters

 The arthritic condition that is referred to as gout has been known and treated for more than two thousand years.
 It mostly affects men and can cause sudden pain in the joints of the big toe.
 The symptoms many patients experience can include severe pain and discomfort, swelling, and extreme tenderness.
 It may be difficult to walk, and anything that touches the affected area may cause significant pain.
 It is caused by excess levels of uric acid in the bloodstream.
 Crystals can form as a result of this, and lodge to the joints of the body.
 It can be described as if pins were in between the joints of the big toe, which can cause severe inflammation.
 The level of uric acid may increase if certain foods are eaten.
 These can consist of red meat, shellfish, and sugary drinks.
 If you are prone to having gout attacks, it is suggested that you consult with a podiatrist who can help you to manage this condition.

 Gout is a foot condition that requires certain treatment and care.
 If you are seeking treatment, contact one of our podiatrists from Westside Podiatry Center, LLP.
 Our doctors will treat your foot and ankle needs.